TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Index.rst

 File structure
 ==============

-Lists reserved file and directory names within and extension.
+Lists reserved file and directory names within an extension.
 Also lists file names that are used in a certain way by convention.

 This chapter should also help you to find your way around in